 - Roast in a high-heated oven.Transfer the chicken and the marinade to a braising pan or baking dish.
 Roast on the middle rack of the oven at 425 degrees F for about 45 minutes (rotate the pan 180 degrees after 30 minutes).

 - Brush with honey and broil for amazing color and crispy skin!
 After the chicken has roasted for 45 minutes or until fully cooked through, carefully chicken from the oven.
 Combine 1 to 2 tablespoons of honey with 1 tablespoon of olive oil and use a brush to coat the chicken with this delicious honey mixture.
 Return the chicken to the oven, this time, under the broiler, for 3 to 4 minutes (watch carefully to make sure the skin does not burn).

 - Rest before serving.
 Once you take the roast chicken out of the oven, allow it to rest at room temperature for 5 to 10 minutes before cutting and serving.

 What to serve with roast chicken with rosemary and citrus with

 Serve this citrusy roast chicken with a bottle of Erath 2019 Oregon Pinot Noir and any number of sides.
-If you're looking for fall or holiday-ish sides, try olive oil fried brussels sprouts, roasted butternut squash, or sweet potatoes.
+You can stay with the citrus theme and serve this chicken with a light Fennel Orange Salad and a side of couscous.
+Or try sides like fried brussels sprouts, roasted butternut squash, or sweet potatoes.

 Other roast chicken recipes to try